 Hold for 15 to 20 seconds for 3 repetitions and repeat 3 to 5 times a day.
 The soleus muscle can be stretched similarly but with the knee of the leg to be stretched kept bent.

-Sports massage can help relax tight muscles, improve flexibility and the overall condition of a muscle.
+Sports massage (play video) can help relax tight muscles, improve flexibility and the overall condition of a muscle.

 IMPORTANT: Before starting any massage treatment the therapist will check for contraindications (if any apply to you, then massage is not allowed).